Jointly

 Are you receiving Inman’s Agent Edge?
 Make sure you’re subscribed for the latest on real estate technology from Inman’s expert Craig Rowe.

-Jointly is offer and transaction management software for real estate agents.
+Jointly is transaction management software for teams and brokerages.

 Platforms: Browser; mobile responsive